talrme/pink-pony-club-medley/README.md

 ### Navigating the App

-1. **View Songs**: Click any song to expand and view lyrics
+1. **View Songs**: Songs start expanded by default - click any song to collapse/expand
 2. **Transpose**: Use +/- buttons to change keys
-3. **Reorder**: Drag the ⋮⋮ handle to rearrange songs
+3. **Reorder**: Enable in Settings, then drag the ⋮⋮ handle to rearrange songs
 4. **Lock Songs**: Long-press (0.5s) on a song title to lock it open with a 📌 pin
+5. **Open/Close All**: Click the "↕" button to toggle all songs open or closed
-5. **Switch Progressions**:
+6. **Switch Progressions**:
-   - Click the 🎼 icon next to the progression name, OR
+   - Click the ⚙️ icon next to the progression name, OR
    - Click the "🎼 Change Progression" button at the bottom of the page
-6. **Settings**: Click the "⚙️ Settings" button at the bottom to customize:
+7. **Settings**: Click the "⚙️ Settings" button at the bottom to customize:
    - Auto-close mode (one song at a time)
+   - Enable song reordering
    - Color theme (6 options)
    - Lyrics font size (5 sizes)
    - Hide/show artist names
+   - Sticky chords toggle
-7. **Info**: Click the "ℹ️ Info" button at the bottom to see page details and links to all song collections
+8. **Info**: Click the "ℹ️ Info" button at the bottom to see page details and links to all song collections
-8. **Reset**: Click the banner to return to defaults
+9. **Reset**: Click the banner to return to defaults
-9. **Share**: Copy the URL to share your custom arrangement (includes all settings!)
+10. **Share**: Copy the URL to share your custom arrangement (includes all settings!)

 ### Tips

+- **Songs start expanded**: By default, all songs show their lyrics when you load the page
-- **Auto-close mode**: When enabled, all open songs collapse immediately.
-Perfect for mobile browsing.
+- **Auto-close mode**: When enabled, clicking a song doesn't collapse other open songs - useful for comparing lyrics
 - **Locked songs**: Use long-press to keep multiple songs open even in auto-close mode
+- **Reordering**: Disabled by default to avoid accidental touches - enable in Settings when needed
 - **Sticky chords**: The chord transposer stays at the top when you scroll, so you can always see the chords
 - **Settings in URL**: All your settings are automatically saved in the URL, so bookmarks preserve your preferences
 - **Add to Home Screen**: Save as "Medlies" app on iOS/Android with custom 🎸 icon for quick access